 Accounting Auditing i.
 It is the collection, classification and summarization of data for preparation of books of accounts, and to make financial statements.
 Auditing is an analytical and critical examination of books of accounts, financial records and the financial statements prepared thereon. ii.
 It is the recording of transactions at the time of occurrence.
 It is the post mortem examination of recorded transactions. iii.
-It measures the business events in monetary terms, records them, and communicates the financial results through Financial Statements.
-Auditing reviews financial records to form an opinion on the authenticity of Financial Statements. lv.
-The primary responsibility is of the management towards the shareholders/ owners, to maintain the Financial records in such a manner that Financial Statements can be prepared from the records. business entity to review the Financial Statements and to ٧.
+It measures the business events in monetary terms, records them, and communicates the financial results through Financial Statements. lv.
+The primary responsibility is of the management towards the shareholders/ owners, to maintain the Financial records in such a manner that Financial Statements can be prepared from the records.
+The auditor is an independent person appointed by the business entity to review the Financial Statements and to give his opinion thereon. ۷.
 An accountant is not expected to review/ report on the Financial Statement but to report the compilation of records to the management. vi.
 An accountant works for/ under the management.
-The auditor is an independent person answerable/liable to the owners/ shareholders and not just to the management. ∨ii.
-No such liability; liable to its management for improper accounts In certain circumstances, the auditor could be held liable to third parties also. ∨iii.
-Maintenance of accounts may not be mandatory for small individuals or partnership firms, e. g. under section 44AA of the Income Tax Act, but could be mandatory under other laws, e. g. for companies under the Companies Act. partnerships, e. g. under section 44AB of the Income tax Act, and even in case where maintaining books ix.
+The auditor is an independent person answerable/ liable to the owners/ shareholders and not just to the management. vii.
+No such liability; liable to its management for improper accounts In certain circumstances, the auditor could be held liable to third parties also. viii.
+Maintenance of accounts may not be mandatory for small individuals or partnership firms, e.g. under section 44AA of the Income Tax Act, but could be mandatory under other laws, e.g. for companies under the Companies Act. partnerships, e.g. under section 44AB of the Income tax Act, and even in case where maintaining books ix.
 Accounting is done as per the principles set by Indian Accounting standards (Ind AS) Auditing is done as per the principal set in standards on auditing.